MollachievShamil/MollachievShamil/README.md

 - 👋 Hi, My name is Shamil and I'm from Siberia
 - 👀 I’m interested in Swift, Harry Potter, Audi, CME
 - 🌱 I’m currently learning how to build nice project architecture
-- 💞️ I’m looking to collaborate wiht everyone who ask
+- 💞️ It would be nice to collaborate
-- 📫 How to reach me: MollachievShamil@yandex.ru
+- 📫 How to reach me: Telegram: @pirojenoe / Mail: mollachievshamil@yandex.ru

 <!---
 MollachievShamil/MollachievShamil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.